MI-DPLA/combine-docker/docs/combine_docker_ubuntu_installation_instructions.md

 IF your version of Combine is old enough that it still has the bug where jobs with no upstream or downstream job can't be exported, you can work around that by creating a meaningless Analysis job that takes all the singletons as inputs.

 Each imported job has a button that allows you to rebuild the elasticsearch index for that job.
-(We at Michigan are looking into a more global way to do this.)
+(U. Michigan is looking into a more global way to do this.)

 ##5  TROUBLESHOOTING